linrongbin16/fzfx.nvim/README.md

 > Note: command names can be configured, see [Configuration](#configuration).

-Here're some most useful builtin keys inside fzf terminal:
+Here're some most useful builtin keys bind to fzf:

 - Preview keys
   - `ctrl-l`: toggle preview.